 Market research is a broad part of the whole affiliate marketing.
 In fact, it’s the paramount stage of a comprehensive plan.
 Before getting your hands dirty with other things, do the analysis first.

 Amazon sells millions of products covering thousands of various niches.
-You may get overwhelmed and your project may go in vein if the research wasn’t completed appropriately.
+You may get overwhelmed and your project may go in vain if the research wasn’t completed appropriately.

 Of course, select the products that have enough demand on the market, and people need it often.
 Besides that, ignore the products that have severely low demand, and the price of these goods is high.